 Every summer, you can find me standing in front of our local ice cream stand hemming and hawing.
-I am the worst decision maker, especially when it comes to choosing an ice cream flavor so it’s a good thing it can sometimes take 20 or more minutes to make it to the front of line.
-And surprisingly enough, peanut butter cup ice cream isn’t ever a flavor that I choose, despite how much I love all things peanut butter-chocolate.
+I am the worst decision maker, especially when it comes to choosing an ice cream flavor.
+It’s a good thing it can sometimes take 20 or more minutes to make it to the front of line!

 - 5 large egg yolks, at room temperature

-- 1/2 cup hot fudge sauce, just slightly warmed
+- ½ cup hot fudge sauce, just slightly warmed (homemade works great here!)

 - In a medium saucepan set over medium-high heat, warm the remaining sugar, cream, milk, and the salt until the sugar is dissolved and the mixture just begins to steam; reduce the heat to medium.